ycpcs/fys100-fall2016/labs/lab07.md

 To incorporate samples into your composition, you just need to use a sample player instrument, created using the `samplePlayer` method.
 Then, add samples to the sample player instrument.
 Each sample is associated with a note number.
 Unlike melodic instruments, where the note number indicates pitch, and percussion instruments, where the note number selects a percussion sound, notes for sample player instruments simply indicate what sample to play.

 Let's start with a very simple percussion and bass composition.
-Here is some code (to put in the program's `create` method) to create some simple drum and bass parts:
+Here is some code (to put in the sketch's `create` method) to create some simple drum and bass parts:

 {% highlight java %}
 // Set up a percussion instruments for building a rhythm pattern